theotchlx/do-terraform-tp-aws/5-modules-EC2-IAM/README.md

 Navigate to the "5-modules-EC2-IAM" directory using `cd 5-modules-EC2-IAM` and run `terraform apply`.
 Type `yes` and press enter.
 This will provision the infrastructure.

-## 3. What is provisionned?
-The provisionned infrastructure corresponds to:
-The two parts of TP5
-Plus the following bonus points thingies:
-- eee
-- eee eeEeEEEeee

 ---

 # 2. Theo P (Teach)'s doc